ctmrbio/stag-mwc/report/metaphlan.rst

-A clustered heatmap from MetaPhlAn2 comparing the taxonomic profiles of all samples.
+A clustered heatmap from MetaPhlAn comparing the taxonomic profiles of all samples.